 Shoreline Planting

-By planting natives along the shoreline near Pontiac Trail, we will protect the creek.
-These plants will act as a buffer by absorbing some of the stormwater runoff from the road, which can contain automobile fluids, salt, and sediment (dirt).
+By planting natives along the shoreline near Pontiac Trail, we are protecting the creek.
+These plants act as a buffer by absorbing some of the stormwater runoff from the road, which can contain automobile fluids, salt, and sediment (dirt).